Phonostalgia presents...

 It's a Long Way to Berlin, but We'll Get There!

-(words by Arthur Fields; music by Leon Flatow)
+(w: Arthur Fields; m: Leon Flatow)

 New York, NY: Monday, October 1, 1917